AliffZulhelmi/aliffzulhelmi.github.io/_posts/hacking/2024-09-03-your-first-hacking-post.md

 date: 2024-09-03
 categories: [hacking, blog]
 image: /assets/images/matrix-rain.png
-excerpt: "This is a brief summary of the post."
+excerpt: "A brief summary of the post."
 ---

-This is your first hacking post.
-You can add content here about hacking.
+Example of first hacking post.
+Here's the content for hacking.